Platform of the New Jersey Libertarian Party

 Issue: Discrimination imposed by the government disrupts normal relationships of people, sets neighbor against neighbor, creates gross injustices, and diminishes human potential.

-Principle: Individual rights must not be denied, abridged, or enhanced by government at the expense of other people’s rights, on any basis, including – but not limited to – gender, wealth, race, color, creed, age, national origin, political preference, biological factors, or sexual orientation.
+Principle: Individual rights must not be denied, abridged, or enhanced by government at the expense of other people’s rights, on any basis, including – but not limited to – sex, gender identity, wealth, race, color, creed, age, national origin, political preference, biological factors, or sexual orientation.

-Solution: We oppose government attempts to regulate private discrimination, including discrimination in employment, housing, and privately-owned so-called public accommodation.
-The right to trade includes the right not to trade — for any reasons whatsoever.
+Solution: We oppose government attempts to regulate private discrimination, including discrimination in employment, housing, and privately-owned places of public accommodation.
+While we frown upon those who discriminate against others in privately funded settings, the freedom to associate or trade includes the freedom not to associate or trade— for any reasons whatsoever.
+However, we oppose discrimination by government in publicly owned or publicly subsidized locations, activities, and enterprises.

 Transition: Laws that violate rights selectively should be repealed.